-The Future X: Can Simon Fuller recreate the Spice Girls' magic with his TikTok band?
+The Future X: Can Simon Fuller's TikTok band recreate the Spice Girls' magic?

 One of the band's first TikTok posts is a tie-in with the make-up company, offering fans the chance to become a make-up artist for The Future X.

-Even before the band's official launch, the contest had already been promoted with TikTok videos from beauty bloggers like Seth O'Brien, Sassy Massy and Neil Shibata.
+Even before the band's official launch, the contest had been seeded with pre-prepared TikTok videos from beauty bloggers like Seth O'Brien, Sassy Massy and Neil Shibata.

-It hardly seems organic - but Fuller has long been an advocate of brand partnerships, using the marketing might of companies like Pepsi, Benetton and Faberge to help promote the Spice Girls in the 1990s.
+It hardly seems organic - but Fuller has long been an advocate of brand partnerships, using the marketing might of companies like Pepsi, Benetton and Faberge to promote (and fund) the Spice Girls in the 1990s.

-His partnership with TikTok will undoubtedly help, too.
+His partnership with TikTok will undoubtedly boost The Future X's fortunes, too.

-Although the app's main "For You" page chooses videos algorithmically - serving up content based on the sorts of things you've watched in the past - TikTok's music team can curate what is suggested on the "Sounds" page.
+Although the app's main "For You" page chooses videos algorithmically - serving up content based on the sorts of things you've watched in the past - TikTok's music team can curate the music that's suggested on the "Sounds" page.

 "We are able to present songs and almost recommend the songs for creation," TiKTok's head of music, Ole Obermann, told me during a panel at the WebSummit in Lisbon last year.